Spanish cruiser Cataluña: Service history

 World War I broke out in late July 1914, and Spain remained neutral.
 On 2 October 1914, the Training Squadron, including Cataluña, gathered at Cartagena for the visit of the President of France, Raymond Poincaré, after which part of the squadron headed for the coast of Africa.
 At around 17:00 on 20 November 1914, Cataluña left La Palma in the Canary Islands escorting the German merchant ship Macedonia — which had had a part of its propulsion machinery replaced — to Las Palmas to prevent the British auxiliary cruiser HMS Victorian from capturing Macedonia in international waters.
 From 21 to 22 June 1916, the Imperial German Navy submarine U-35 anchored off Cataluña′s port side at Cartagena while delivering a message from the Emperor of Germany, Wilhelm II, to King Alfonso XIII.
 The war concluded in November 1918.

 Cataluña visited Bizerte in French Tunisia in the spring of 1921, where she received a salute from the interned ships of Wrangel's fleet, the ships of the former Imperial Russian Navy's Black Sea Fleet which had fought on the losing White side in the Russian Civil War and fled to internment at Bizerte.

-Cataluña operated against Rifian forces during the Rif War in Morocco of 1921–1926.
-In 1924 Rifian forces at M'Ter fired at her, and as she returned fire a gun exploded on her deck, killing one of her officers.
-At the end of 1924 she entered dry dock at Matagorda, Spain, for careening.